park-seyeon/park-seyeon.github.io/_pages/research.md

 **CONFERENCE PROCEEDINGS**

-[in press] Covert generic causatives in Korean: A dispositional ascription analysis. _Proceedings of Sinn und Bedeutung 29._
+[2025] Covert generic causatives in Korean: A dispositional ascription analysis. _Proceedings of Sinn und Bedeutung 29._

 [2017] Non‑Constituent Coordination: Against a Move‑and‑Delete Account. _Proceedingsof the 2017 CORE
 Conference of English Language and Literature_, Sungkyunkwan University.
 Vol. 2:39‑43.

 **CONFERENCE PRESENTATIONS**

+[2026] QUD sensitivity as a parameter of presupposition triggers: Evidence from Korean. _Oral presentation at the 100th Annual Meeting of the Linguistic Society of America_ (**_LSA 100_**), New Orleans, LA, January 8-11).
+Joint work with Seungho Nam and Seoyeong Lee.

+[2025] When maximality derives kinds and contrastiveness: the case of Korean _-(n)un_. _Oral presentation at the 5th meeting of the Ontology As Structured by the Interfaces with Semantics_(**_OASIS 5_**), Edinburgh, UK, December 3-5.

 [2025] Two pragmatic functions of honorifics in Korean. _Oral presentation at the 99th Annual Meeting of the Linguistic Society of America_ (**_LSA 99_**), Philadelphia , PA, January 9–12. [[slides](https://park-seyeon.github.io/files/lsa2025-talk.pdf)]